Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: CZ gate implementations based on the bSWAP interaction

 \subsection{Gate error}

 As shown in Fig.~\ref{fig2}(b), we consider two operational configurations: the dynamic flux-bias configuration and the static bias configuration.
 Figure~\ref{fig6}(a) displays a typical control pulse (flat-top cosine pulses, see Appendix~\ref{C} for details) used to engineer the bSWAP-type interaction $|11\rangle\rightarrow|22\rangle$ for implementing CZ gates.
+Note that the adoption of finite ramp times for the control pulse serves both to accommodate control electronics constraints in practical systems and to suppress potential leakage from off-resonance transitions~\cite{Barends2019,Malekakhlagh2022b}.
 In the dynamic flux-bias configuration, the control pulse consists of a dynamic flux bias pulse, which tunes the coupler from its idle point (i.e., $\Phi_{{\rm ext},s}/\Phi_{0}=0$) to the interaction point (i.e.,$\Phi_{{\rm ext},s}/\Phi_{0}=0.35$), and a parametric drive pulse.
-In contrast, the static bias configuration requires only a parametric drive pulse, with the coupler remaining at its idle point (i.e., $\Phi_{{\rm ext},s}/\Phi_{0}=0.30$).
+In contrast, the static bias configuration requires only a parametric drive pulse (also adopting a flat-top cosine shape, similar to the pulse used for the dynamic flux-bias configuration shown in Fig.~\ref{fig6}(a)), with the coupler remaining at its idle point (i.e., $\Phi_{{\rm ext},s}/\Phi_{0}=0.30$).
 Figures~\ref{fig6}(b) and~\ref{fig6}(c) illustrate the corresponding gate dynamics for the dynamic flux-bias configuration without and with the dynamic flux bias applied, respectively.
 The population distributions at the end of the gate operation are nearly identical in both cases, further confirming that the qubit states are effectively decoupled within this architecture and that non-adiabatic transitions during coupler bias ramping are negligible~\cite{Zhao2025}.

-To characterize the intrinsic gate performance, we consider the metric of state-average gate fidelity~\cite{Pedersen2007}.
+To characterize the intrinsic gate performance (excluding qubit and coupler relaxation and dephasing), we consider the metric of state-average gate fidelity~\cite{Pedersen2007}, see Appendix~\ref{C} for detail.
 For each gate length and the coupler bias setting, optimal drive parameters, including the parametric drive frequency and amplitude, can be obtained by minimizing both leakage~\cite{Wood2018} and conditional phase error~\cite{Zhao2025,Jiang2025} (see Appendix~\ref{C} for detail).
 As shown in Figs.~\ref{fig7}(a) and~\ref{fig7}(b), the resulting gate error and leakage are shown as functions of gate length for both operational configurations.
 These results reveal a clear speed-fidelity trade-off: longer gate durations enable lower gate errors rates, and the gate performance is mainly limited by leakage into noncomputational states.